shrik450/blog/2024/scripting-with-fsharp.md

 There's just something about ML languages that match the way I think about code, and that makes writing F# a breeze.
 I usually start with modeling the data I need and how it should flow through the script, and F# makes that simple with all the ML goodies.
+In particular:

-Pipelines are a great fit for scripting, which frequently comes down to "do this thing that can fail and then the next".
-The rest of the language is also very expressive, and I was very happy to find a great use case of active patterns!
-Much of this isn't F# specific, but I bring this up first because F# does nothing *wrong* and quite a lot right, and that in itself is great!
+- Pipelines are a great fit for scripting, which frequently comes down to "do this thing that can fail and then the next".
+I wrote a custom "result pipeline" operator to do this with fallible functions.
+- The type system is flexible with anonymous records and variants, a big plus over Rust.
+For parts of the script where I didn't care too much about the model I could skip a lot of boilerplate.
+- Since I was writing solely for myself, I experimented with a few of the more complex language features.
+I was very happy to find a great use case of active patterns!

 ### F# is super simple to deploy

 The .NET runtime ships with `fsi`, which is all I need, so my scripts can be `.fsx` files with a shebang up top.
 Admittedly this isn't a big deal, and most languages will have something like this, but for a compiled language that uses bulky .NET project files I wasn't expecting that.

 But wait: fsi also has the sweet sweet sweet `#r` syntax, which is *significantly* better than many, if not most, languages.
 No other ML(-ish)